hackupc/old-baggage/readme.md

 - `php artisan migrate:refresh --seed`
 - `php artisan serve`

+You can now enter http://localhost:8000 with username `volunteer` and password `volunteer`.

 ## Available enviroment variables

 - **DB_CONNECTION**: Can be any of the following: mysql, postgres, sqlite, sqlsrv.